tdkehoe/iam/iamuserinv.md

 See [Cloud Foundry roles](/docs/iam/cfaccess.html#cfroles) for more information about the roles.

-You can add a Cloud Foundry role by using the [bluemix account user-invite](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_account_user_invite) CLI command, but the UI must be used to assign other access or permissions.
+You can add a Cloud Foundry role by using the [ibmcloud account user-invite](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_account_user_invite) CLI command, but the UI must be used to assign other access or permissions.
 {: tip}

 ### {{site.data.keyword.BluSoftlayer_notm}} infrastructure access